tastejs/TasteMusic/README.md

 # [TasteMusic](https://github.com/tastejs/TasteMusic/issues/1)

+> Empowering your MDD (Music Driven Development)

-> Music recommendations by JavaScripters.
+Music recommendations by JavaScripters.
 Because, reasons :)

 [Suggest a playlist or track](https://github.com/tastejs/TasteMusic/issues/1) by commenting on the thread.